kwj/algo_x/README.md

 .
 9 . | . . . | 4 . .
 ```

-> Note: 'sudoku_dlx' is a matrix generator for Sudoku problem.
+> Note: *sudoku_dlx* is a matrix generator for Sudoku problem.
 It's not included in this library.

 ```ocaml
 let d = sudoku_dlx "800000000003600000070090200050007000000045700000100030001000068008500010090000400";;